Institute applications have closed for the class of 2025–26.

 The Residency provides much more than just classroom teaching (although it does include that).
 Residents get to experience living and serving together in a close community that is authentic and fun.
 The goal is not to simply fill your head with knowledge, but to encourage your heart to fall more in love with Christ and give you a vision of what a healthy local church looks like.

-Institute Applications are open for the class of 2025-26.
-Applications close February 1.
+Institute applications have closed for the class of 2025–26.

 "The Institute was the greatest thing I have ever done to prepare me for the ministry I am in now!
 The biblical and theological training I received equipped me to faithfully and correctly handle the word of God, and I fell in love with what God intends to do through the local church."